raelga/kubernetes-talks/k8s-from-scratch/README.md

 public_ip = 34.254.155.10
 ```

 SSH into the instance.
-This will be our `shell` terminal.

-- Command:
+- Command in the `instance` terminal

 ```bash
 ssh $(tf output -raw public_ip)